Updated 1/8/26

 Collaboration Across Teams

-Tableau’s sharing capabilities make it easy to distribute interactive reports to stakeholders across departments.
-Moreover, this fosters collaboration and ensures alignment on key metrics.
+Tableau’s sharing capabilities make it easy to distribute interactive dashboards to stakeholders across departments.
+Moreover, this fosters collaboration and ensures alignment on key metrics while improving supply chain visibility across the entire supply chain.
+By providing real-time insights into supply chain operations, teams can work together to identify bottlenecks and make data-driven decisions that reduce transportation costs and eliminate inefficiencies.

 Accurate Data Handling for VMI and Purchase Orders